yass2400012/Readme/README.md

 <a href="https://www.linkedin.com/in/yassinelebbar/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Brief Introduction
-IT professional with 2+ years experience in programming, IT support, and networking—now pivoting into cybersecurity.
+IT professional with 2+ years experience as Bilingual IT support analyst with a background in programming.
 I bring hands-on experience resolving complex technical issues, analyzing logs, and maintaining system security.
-I’m passionate about threat detection, security automation, and SOC operations, and I’m actively building my skills to secure an entry-level role in cybersecurity.

-## Objective
-My journey as IT support analyst has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
-My goal is to contribute to a security team where I can apply my troubleshooting experience, grow my knowledge in threat detection, and support incident response efforts in a real-world environment.
+My goal is to contribute to a security team where I can apply my expertise, grow my knowledge in threat detection, and support incident response efforts in a real-world environment.

 ## Skills